Our guide to box-junction fines

 Vehicle owners can be fined for entering box junctions even if they weren't driving the car at the time.

-Thanks to a ‘loophole’ in legislation passed in 2003, TfL is chasing the owners of vehicles – not the drivers – to cough up for traffic offences.
+Thanks to a ‘loophole’ in legislation, TfL is chasing the owners of vehicles – not the drivers – to cough up for traffic offences.
 So even if someone else was driving your car at the time of the violation, you’re liable for the £130 charge as you’re the registered owner.

 And because yellow box infringements are classed as civil rather than criminal offences, you have no right to defend yourself in court.